 Its special combination of textures, flavors and spices saw authentic Mexican food designated an Intangible Cultural Heritage by Unesco in 2010.
 But some of the country’s cuisine takes a little getting used to, because there are plenty of unusual – even downright bizarre – dishes to be eaten across the country.
 Wouldn’t life be boring without a few surprises?
 Here’s a rundown of the nine strangest foods in Mexico.

 The city of Oaxaca is famed for its chapulines, or grasshoppers, which are typically fried in garlic, chili and lime.
-At first, the thought of eating grasshoppers may make your stomach turn, but a surprising number of tourists quickly acquire a taste for them.
-The crunchy critters are served in markets across southern Mexico, as well as in a select few traditional markets in Mexico City.
-Give them a go, because you might just love them.
+Initially, the thought of consuming grasshoppers may make even the strongest of stomachs turn, but a surprising number of tourists rapidly acquire a taste for them, which begs the question: do they have an addictive property?

 Flying ant salsa